ZitaBalint/Fourth-Milestone-Project-Happy-Whale/README.md

 - Gift Card section: several different background colours and sizes were tested.
 - Shop items images and row items: font size was tested several times and pricing and reviews were added to the card

+## Payment testing:

+- For testing the checkout functionality and payment I used the stripe test your integration test cards : https://stripe.com/docs/testing.
+In the site there is an option to select different countries card details and i was testing the payment site with UK card details.

 ## Assets

 - GitHub - used GitPod as an editor